 It scrambles your data to make your VPN traffic look like any other internet traffic, removing identifying metadata so anyone watching will think you don't use a VPN.

 These servers add another layer of anonymity, so your browser traffic and your VPN client's traffic are completely hidden simultaneously.

 Since your VPN appears as regular traffic, bypassing VPN restrictions is easier.
 This feature is ideal for places with harsh digital censorship, like China, where most VPNs are entirely banned, as it will bypass Deep Packet Inspection.

 Obfuscated servers also employ port randomization.

-It’s unlikely someone is watching every possible port to block VPN traffic potentially.
-And it’s even less likely that your traffic will be blocked using obfuscated VPN servers since no one even knows you’re using a VPN.
+It's unlikely someone is watching every possible port to block VPN traffic potentially.
+And it's even less likely that your traffic will be blocked using obfuscated VPN servers since no one knows you're using a VPN.

 Dedicated IP Addresses

 Dedicated IP addresses are another great feature to have, and it's something you should look for in a VPN if you're worried about being detected.
 Usually, you can purchase dedicated IP addresses on top of your monthly VPN subscription.

 VPNs tend to use shared IP addresses.
 When you connect to a server and obtain an IP address, all the other users connected to the same VPN server will also have that same IP address.
 IP addressing is very easily detectable.